tsk-tsk/tsk-tsk/README.md

 # The Scripting Kit

-Truly Standalone Scala Scripts on Linux (Mac coming soon)
+Truly Standalone Scala Scripts on Linux and Mac

 ## Overview